rbennett24/Raw-audio-pipeline/README.md

 To do right now:
 * Integrate out of dictionary processing, maybe with g2p?
 	* Relatedly, deal with .wav files that have not been successfully aligned.
 These will probably have to be moved to a separate folder so that they don't cause problems.

+* Maybe instead of FastTrack, use your homebrewed formant measurement script, because "Fast Track is intended to analyze sound files that contain only a single vowel sound, or vowel nucleus."

 * Run FastTrack + R sample
 	* https://github.com/santiagobarreda/FastTrack/wiki/Preparing-sounds
 	* https://github.com/santiagobarreda/FastTrack/wiki/How-to-analyze-a-folder